gt-hcai/gt-hcai.github.io/_posts/2025-11-12-hcai-annual-event-2025.md

 ### Acknowledgements

 The organization of this event was supported by CNRS, Sorbonne Université, ISIR (Institute for Intelligent Systems and Robotics) and SCAI (Sorbonne Centre for Artificial Intelligence).
-Sepcial thanks to Axelle Jouvet (Université Grenoble-Alpes), Lenny Martinez (Sorbonne Université), Mihai Branga Peicu (Sorbonne Université) and Ziqi Yi (Sorbonne Université) for their help.
+Special thanks to Axelle Jouvet (Université Grenoble-Alpes), Lenny Martinez (Sorbonne Université), Mihai Branga Peicu (Sorbonne Université) and Ziqi Yi (Sorbonne Université) for their help.